bprinty/vuex-reflect/README.md

 await todo.commit();
 ```

-For full documentation on how to use the library (this README details a small portion of the functionality), see the (docs)[https://bprinty.github.com/vuex-reflect].
+For full documentation on how to use the library (this README details a small portion of the functionality), see the (docs)[https://bprinty.github.io/vuex-reflect].

-## Documentation

-Documentation for the project can be found [here](http://bprinty.github.io/vuex-reflect).

 ## Contributors